In psychology, a vision board is a popular tool that helps people to gain self-awareness by representing their goals, aspirations, and dreams.

 In this field, you must list categories of people (both users and clients) who will benefit by utilizing the future product.
 You should mention their age, gender, educational background, location, financial status, major interests, hobbies, and values.

 To increase your success chances, you should focus on a homogeneous entity within the broad market.
-It is better to produce a high-quality item called to cater to a limited yet underserved consumer niche than market a complex multifunctional product trying to please all and sundry but ending up satisfying no one.
+It is better to produce a high-quality item called to cater to a limited though numerous but underserved consumer niche than market a complex multifunctional product trying to please all and sundry but ending up satisfying no one.

 Needs